 How to Practice Mindful Communication at Work

-Mindfulness is a popular practice in yoga and meditation but it also applies in the workplace, specifically with mindful communication.
-Think about being more present and multitasking less.
+Mindfulness practice is popular in yoga and meditation but it also applies in the workplace, specifically with mindful communication.
+Think about being more present, having greater clarity in conversation, and multitasking less.
 Be more thoughtful about the tone you use.
-Develop empathy for your co-workers, customers, and suppliers.
+Develop empathy and non-violent communication with your co-workers, customers, and suppliers.

 What is Mindful Communication?

-According to Sigma Assessment Systems, mindful communication applies the principles of mindfulness to the way we communicate with others.
-These principles include setting intentions, being present, remaining open and non-judgmental, and relating to others with compassion.
+According to Sigma Assessment Systems, mindful communication practice applies the principles of mindfulness to the way we communicate with others.
+These principles include setting intentions, being present, deep listening, awareness, mindful approach, remaining open and non-judgmental, and relating to others with compassion.

 - You are having a conversation with someone with whom you have an antagonistic relationship.
-“My intentions are to have a positive working relationship with this person.
+“My intentions are to have a working and healthy relationship with this person.
 I will communicate calmly and they will participate in the conversation with no hostility.”

-In this time of digital addiction and our compulsive need to check our phones, being fully present is a continuous challenge.
+In this time of digital addiction and our compulsive need to check our phones, being fully present and active listening is a continuous challenge.
 It’s even more important when we communicate.